-ate 1.
-Configure Rhythm Projects to your Git branches 🔶 or StarTeam Views 💿.
+- 1. Configure Rhythm Projects to your Git branches ♦ or StarTeam Views ⊚. - 2.
+Associate changes to a Story during a commit: Git or StarTeam. - 3.
+Create a Code Review 4 for a Story/Task in Rhythm. - 4.
+Open the Code Review in Rhythm.

-- 2. Associate changes to a Story during a commit: Git or StarTeam. - 3.
-Create a Code Review 孕 for a Story/Task in Rhythm. - 4.
-Open the Code Review in Rhythm. - Execute 1.
-Add Reviewers or Watchers as needed . - 2.
-Review the Code Review Timeline (2). - 3.
-Observe differences in the changes between the files in Unified in Side-by-Side mode. - 4.
+- Execute 1.
+Add Reviewers or Watchers as needed 1. - 2 Review the Code Review Timeline (3). - 3.
+Observe differences in the changes between the files in Unified 🗐 or Side-by-Side 📗 - 4.
 Have line-by-line Discussions as needed. - 5.
 Receive email notifications for all comments or changes to the Code Review. - 6.
-Accept/Reject a Code Review 🖕 📍.
+Accept/Reject a Code Review .

-View Review Code Review Summary in Team Room.
+View Review Code Review Summary in TEAM ROOM.